ebabel-games/ebabel-random/README.md

 const result = random(6);
 ```

-## Instructions for further development of this module i.e. ebabel-random
+## Development of this module

-## Fork and clone repo, then start your new develop branch
+Fork this repository on Github, `git clone` your repository, checkout the develop branch, and when you are done, submit a pull request from your repository develop branch to this repository develop branch.

-* fork repository on github.com
+* fork this repository on github.com
-* git clone 'fork repository'
+* git clone your forked repository.
-* git checkout -b develop
+* git checkout develop

-### First step when developing this module
+### First step when developing
 ```
 npm install
 ```

-### Before checking in code test this module
+### Run linting and unit tests
 ```
 npm test
 ```

+An html coverage report is to be found in the `coverage` folder.

-### Generate documentation for this module
+### Generate documentation
 ```
 npm run jsdoc
 ```

+The generated documentation is to be found in the `docs` folder.